votingsystem/votingsystem/AccessControl/README.md

         <file name="accessControlStatic" path="/var/local/voting_system/access_control" directory-listing="true"/>
     </handlers>

-The value of the variables 'vs.staticResourcesURL' and 'vs.serverDirPath' must be set according to the values configured in the file standalone.xml.
+The value of the variables 'vs.staticResourcesURL' and 'vs.staticResourcesPath' must be set according to the values configured in the file standalone.xml.

 #### Build and Deploy